yamafaktory/grunt-locales/README.md

 Default value: `false`

 If enabled, also minifies the parsed keys containing HTML markup.
-This option can be useful if the locales are parsed from the unminified templates, but the templates are later minified using [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin).
+This option can be useful if the locales are parsed from the unminified templates, but the templates are later minified e.g. using [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin).

 #### options.jsonSpace
 Type: `Integer`